SUBJECT: National Osteogenesis Imperfecta Awareness Week Proclamation

 Whereas, increased funding for education and research are needed to help find more effective treatments;

-Whereas, the Osteogenesis Imperfecta Foundation is declaring April 30 - May 7, 2016 to be National OI Awareness Week, board members, staff, medical professionals, and volunteers are joining together to focus attention on OI in an effort to increase awareness;
+Whereas, the Osteogenesis Imperfecta Foundation is declaring May 6-May 13,2017 to be National OI Awareness Week, board members, staff, medical professionals, and volunteers are joining together to focus attention on OI in an effort to increase awareness;

-Therefore, I, Governor of the state of Ohio do hereby proclaim April 30 - May 7, 2016 as National OI Awareness Week in Ohio in support of the Osteogenesis Imperfecta Foundation’s efforts to raise awareness of this rare disorder.
+Therefore, I, Governor of the state of Ohio do hereby proclaim May 6-May 13,2017 as National OI Awareness Week in Ohio in support of the Osteogenesis Imperfecta Foundation’s efforts to raise awareness of this rare disorder.

 Please send a copy of the proclamation directly to the OI Foundation-804 W Diamond Ave, Suite 210- Gaithersburg, MD 20878 (or firstname.lastname@example.org).